-The 2026 SoE Report will be more accessible, focused, and responsive to today’s environmental challenges.
-It builds on the strengths of previous reports and introduces important updates based on expert recommendations, government priorities, and feedback from users of past reports.
+The 2026 SoE (SoE26) Report builds on the strengths of previous reports and introduces important updates based on expert recommendations, government priorities and user feedback.
+SoE26 will be more accessible, focused, and responsive to today’s environmental challenges.

 One of the most significant changes is a sharper focus.
-The 2026 report will center around 4 interconnected themes:
+SoE26 is structured around 4 interconnected themes:

-These themes are consistent with international frameworks, including the International Union for Conservation of Nature (IUCN) Global Ecosystem Typology (GET) and United Nations System of Environmental-Economic Accounting (UN SEEA).
-The streamlined structure will make it easier to understand environment trends, and how different systems are connected.
+These themes align to international frameworks, including the International Union for Conservation of Nature (IUCN) Global Ecosystem Typology (GET) and United Nations System of Environmental-Economic Accounting (UN SEEA).
+The streamlined structure makes it easier to understand environment trends, and how different systems are connected.

-The report will be data-driven.
-It will use consistent, national data and repeatable methods to track environment change over time.
+The report uses consistent, national data and repeatable methods to track environment change over time.

 Preparing the 2026 State of the Environment Report